GDXN/MangaCMS/README.md

 This was written as much for programming excercise as for practical use, so there may be some NIH-y things going on.
 For example, I wrote my own database abstraction layer (see MonitorDbBase.py, RetreivalDbBase.py), primarily as an opportunity to teach myself SQL.
 Some of the interitence structures are for a similar purpose (I wanted to play with abstract classes).

 ~~The light-novel scraper uses SqlAlchemy, so it's not all NIH.~~ Dumped SqlAlchemy.
 The documentation is too poor for it to be useable.

+Currently looking at [python-sql](https://pypi.python.org/pypi/python-sql/) for dynamic SQL where I have more control over the generated SQL.

 As with about everything I do, the first run through teaches me all the things I /wish/ I had done differently.